awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 ### Configuring Amazon Cognito Authentication \(AWS SDKs\)<a name="cognito-auth-config-sdk"></a>

-The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in the [Configuration API reference for Amazon OpenSearch Service](configuration-api.md), including the `CognitoOptions` parameter for the `CreateDomain` and `UpdateDomainConfig` operations\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in the [Amazon OpenSearch Service API Reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html), including the `CognitoOptions` parameter for the `CreateDomain` and `UpdateDomainConfig` operations\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.

 After your domain finishes processing, see [Allowing the authenticated role](#cognito-auth-config-ac) and [Configuring identity providers](#cognito-auth-identity-providers) for additional configuration steps\.